JEgg96/awsprojects/dynamic-web-app-with-terraform-docker-ecs-ecr/README.md

-Certainly!
-Below is a revised and formatted version of the guide:

----

 # Deploy Dynamic Web App on AWS with Terraform, Docker, Amazon ECR, and ECS

 This guide walks you through deploying a dynamic web application on Amazon Web Services (AWS) using Terraform, Docker, Amazon Elastic Container Registry (ECR), and Elastic Container Service (ECS).